This page sets out our process for children and young people's social care complaints.

 You should receive a response to your complaint within 10 working days.
 If your complaint is complex or if an advocate is required, a further 10 working days may be needed to consider and send you our response.

 Stage 2 – investigation

-If you ask in writing for a stage 2 investigation, the complaints manager will assess whether this is needed.
-If it is not, the complaints manager will tell you the reasons for this.
+If you ask in writing for a stage 2 investigation, our complaints manager will first assess whether alternative dispute resolution (ADR) may be a quicker and simpler way of resolving the complaint for you.

 If a stage 2 investigation is needed, we will appoint an investigating officer and an independent person to look at your case.
 Based on the investigating officer's report, a response will be sent to you by the head of our children's social care services.

 Stage 2 complaint investigations should be completed within 25 working days or a maximum of 65 working days if the investigation is complex.

 If you ask in writing for your complaint to move to stage 3, our complaints manager will again assess whether ADR might be a quicker and simpler way of resolving the complaint for you.
 If you don't wish to take part in any form of ADR, the complaint will move to stage 3.

 If stage 3 is needed, a review panel of 3 independent members will be appointed within 30 days of the request.
 One of these will chair the review meeting that will hear your complaint.

 The review panel will make recommendations to the director of children's services within 5 working days from the date of the review meeting.
 The director will then write to you within 15 working days of receiving the recommendations, with a final decision based on those findings.

 After stage 3